 Expand program by selecting the + sign beside program.
 Under the program, there are three main items.

-Init – Initialize – This is code that will run only when the controller is first powered on, or when a transition from program to run mode happens on the PLC.
+Init – Initialize – This code will run only when the controller is first powered on or when a transition from program to run mode happens on the PLC.

 Main – This is the main programming code.
 It will be executed in a cyclic scan.